 I'm extremely cautious not to let my personal decision-trees affect the lives of others — something that often gets misconstrued as dereliction of responsibility when someone asks me for advice and I wiggle my way out of saying anything.
 I try my best to communicate this well in advance of sharing my opinions, that is, if I ever have one strong enough to share, which seldom happens.
 People should really make up their own minds.
 I'm not even going to participate in helping you weigh options.
 Not my circus, not my monkeys.

 At restaurants, most menu decisions are easy – if its a bar, finger food can be BBQ Chicken Wings, Fries, pizzas, virtually anything cheesy.
-I have never ever gone to a restaurant with the intention of eating healthy.
+I have never ever dined at a restaurant with the intention of eating healthy.
 If I do have to eat healthy to keep a friend's health in check, I'm still going for something like a Caesar Salad.
 It has "Salad" in its name, so I've done my part.
 I still get sugary colas.
 Not the diet ones.
 Give me the full-blooded good stuff.
 I'm not yet convinced that sugars are bad for me.
 They are supposedly bad for people.
 Again, wisdom of peer-reviewed research and all that, but hey, I ingest into me what works fine for me.
-Not trying to live to 70 here.
+Not trying to live until age 70 waking up to back pain everyday here.
 Anyway, my menu choices are very limited — they are straight lines from things I'm familiar with.
 Almost always avoid sea-food unless I'm feeling adventurous.

 For instance, I don't regard marriage or kids as essential to happiness.
 Many do.
 Is that fine with you?
 Sometimes I get the feeling people are threatened by the mere existence of such ideas in the ether.
 We exist on a spinning ball hurtling through space, and everyone's figuring their shit out.
 It's not like I'm preaching to anyone.
 These are my risks.
 Calm down, man.